Most people get the occasional leg cramp. Mainly they are harmless and the cause isn’t known.

 Treating leg cramps

-If you think your medication may be causing the cramps go and see your GP and ask for advice.
-They may be able to switch you to a different medication.
+If you think your medication may be causing the cramps seek medical advice.
+Your doctor may be able to switch you to a different medication.

 If cramps are very frequent and affecting your sleep you may need some tests to rule out any underlying conditions.